 Today is the first day of Summer Vacation around the Blind Pig house.
-As you might guess-the girls are very excited and have big plans for the coming weeks.
-The end of the school year-as well as the beginning-always makes me feel nostalgic.
-I began to remember the way each made me feel-and the changes that have taken place in the world of public education since I was a student.
-There is always change-and that change makes each generation’s educational experience slightly different than the others.
+As you might guess the girls are very excited and have big plans for the coming weeks.
+The end of the school year, as well as the beginning, always makes me feel nostalgic.
+I began to remember the changes that have taken place in the world of public education since I was a student.
+There is always change, and that change makes each generation’s educational experience slightly different than the others.

 Today’s guest post was written by David Templeton-Reflections On a Schoolyard Day.